 -

-Unplug the TV power cord from electrical outlet for 60 seconds.
+Unplug the TV power cord from the wall outlet and leave it unplugged for 60 seconds.

 -